bsaiamza/cornerstone-verifier/README.md

 Digital Identity is the identity use case of verifiable credentials as a implementation of the technology of HyperLedger Indy, HyperLedger URSA and Hyperledger Aries.

-- This use case involves verifying the below digital credentials:
+- This use case involves verifying the below credentials:
   - Cornerstone
-  - Address
+  - Physical Address
-  - Vaccine
+  - Contactable

 ## Directory structure